OSGConnect/tutorial-matlab-HelloWorld/README.md

 ## Overview

 [MATLAB](http://www.mathworks.com/products/matlab/) is a licensed high level language and interactive modeling and development toolkit.
 The [MATLAB Compiler™](http://www.mathworks.com/products/compiler/) lets you share MATLAB® programs as standalone applications.
-All applications created with MATLAB Compiler use [MATLAB Runtime](http://www.mathworks.com/products/compiler/mcr/), which enables royalty-free deployment and use.
+All applications created with MATLAB Compiler use [MATLAB Runtime (MCR)](http://www.mathworks.com/products/compiler/mcr/), which enables royalty-free deployment and use.

-MATLAB programs are compiled by the MATLAB Compiler `mcc`.
-The MATLAB compiler supports most of the toolboxes and user-developed  interfaces.
+MATLAB Compiler is invoked with `mcc`.
+Most toolboxes and user-developed interfaces are supported.
 For more details, check the list of [supported toolboxes](http://www.mathworks.com/products/compiler/supported/compiler_support.html) and
 [ineligible programs](http://www.mathworks.com/products/ineligible_programs/).

-OSG Connect has several MATLAB Compiler releases installed, and MATLAB Runtime is available on all OSG sites using the OASIS software service.
+OSG Connect has several MATLAB releases installed, and MATLAB Runtime is available on all OSG sites using the OASIS software service using `module` commands.

-In this tutorial, we learn the basics of compiling a MATLAB program on a licensed machine and run the compiled binary on OSG.
+In this tutorial we learn the basics of compiling MATLAB programs on a licensed machine and running compiled binaries using MCR on the the OSG.

 ### MATLAB script - hello_world.m